headblockhead/nixos/README.md

 cfdisk /dev/drivename
 ```

-Now, delete all partitions on the disk and create the new partitions:
+Now, delete any/all existing partitions on the disk and create two new partitions:
-  - A 525M "EFI System" partition,
+  - a 1G "EFI System" partition,
-  - a "Linux Swap" partition,
   - and a generic "Linux Filesystem" partition to fill the rest of the disk.

 First, format the EFI System partition with FAT: